Carlos E. Thomaz

 L. P. Carlini, G. A. S. Coutrin, L. A. Ferreira, J. C. A. Soares, G. V. T. Silva, T. M. Heiderich, R. C. X. Balda, M. C. M. Barros, R. Guinsburg, and C. E. Thomaz.
 Human vs machine towards neonatal pain assessment: A comprehensive analysis of the facial features extracted by health professionals, parents, and convolutional neural networks, Artificial Intelligence in Medicine, vol. 147, 10pp., January 2024.

 E. S. Silva, M. C. M. Barros, J. B. L. Borten, L. P. Carlini, R. C. X. Balda, R. N. Orsi, T. M. Heiderich, C. E. Thomaz, and R. Guinsburg.
-Pediatricians’ focus of sight at pain assessment during a neonatal heel puncture, vol. 42, 8pp., Revista Paulista de Pediatria, 2024.
+Pediatricians’ focus of sight at pain assessment during a neonatal heel puncture, Revista Paulista de Pediatria, vol. 42, 8pp., 2024.

-J. B. L. Borten, M. C. M. Barros, E. S. Silva, L. P. Carlini, R. C. X. Balda, R. N. Orsi, T. M. Heiderich, C. E. Thomaz, and R. Guinsburg.
-Looking through providers’ eyes: pain in the Neonatal Intensive Care Unit, American Journal of Perinatology, December 2023.
+J. B. L. Borten, M. C. M. Barros, E. S. Silva, L. P. Carlini, R. C. X. Balda, R. N. Orsi, T. M. Heiderich, A. Sanudo, C. E. Thomaz, and R. Guinsburg.
+Looking through providers’ eyes: pain in the Neonatal Intensive Care Unit, American Journal of Perinatology, vol. 41, 7pp., 2024.

 [Full publications list]